Photo Credit: Astrid Duenkelmann, MPIfG

 1. The Political Economy of Competition Law

 I am writing a book that examines the causes and consequences of the Atlantic Divide in Antitrust from the 19th century until the present.
-I have published work on courts and competition paradigms, and the politics of policy implementation in the European Union.
-In working papers, I have explored the politics of globalized enforcement and the interrelationship between competition law and the organization of capitalism..
+I have published work on competition law and varieties of capitalism, courts and competition paradigms, bureaucratic discretion and social learning, and the politics of policy implementation in the European Union.
+I am currently investigating the politics of globalized enforcement and the interrelationship between competition law and the organization of capitalism in the longue durée.

 2. European Politics and Public Policy